appsemble/appsemble/CONTRIBUTING.md

 - `security`

 A single line changelog entry should be placed as markdown file in one of these folders for any significant change.
 A single imperative sentence is preferred.
-Changelog entries are parsed form these files and added to the [changelog](CHANGELOG.md) on a release.
+Changelog entries are parsed from these files and added to the [changelog](CHANGELOG.md) on a release.
 For example a changelog entry from a file `blocks/filter/changed/added/fullscreen.md` with the content `Add boolean field support` is parsed into Block(`filter`): Add boolean field support in the `Added` section of the changelog